 1. It is judged that the child is no longer at a continuing risk of significant harm requiring safeguarding by means of a Child Protection Plan.
-Under these circumstances, only a child protection review conference can decide that a child protection plan is no longer necessary.
+Under these circumstances, only a child with a parent, but a solicitor is not entitled to speak during the meeting and therefore their role is limited.